What is Initial Outlay?

-- Management usually takes a decision to proceed with a particular project after evaluating its profitability.
-For this, the company needs to take into account the initial outlay of the project along with its revenue stream.
+- Management usually makes a decision to proceed with a particular project after evaluating its profitability.
+For this, the company needs to consider the initial outlay of the project along with its revenue stream.

 - If a business is seeking a loan for starting a new project, then lenders would want an estimate of initial investment along with the business plan.

-- Initial outlay is also an input for calculating NPV (net present value) and IRR (internal rate of return).
+- An initial outlay is also an input for calculating NPV (net present value) and IRR (internal rate of return).

-Initial investment equals capital expenditures or fixed capital investment (such as machinery, tools, shipment and installation, more) plus a change in working capital, minus proceed from the sale old asset, plus tax adjusted profit or loss from the sale of assets.
+Initial investment equals capital expenditures or fixed capital investment (such as machinery, tools, shipment and installation, more).
+A change in working capital is adjusted with this capital expenditure.
+Proceed from the sale of old assets is deducted, plus tax adjusted profit or loss from the sale of assets.

 Thus, initial outlay = Capital expenditure + Change in working capital – sale of old asset+ Profit from sale of asset *(Tax rate)

 Before moving on to the calculation, let’s understand each of these items in detail: